 Optimize email send times across different days and hours to identify peak engagement windows for your audience segments.

-Test email frequency to see if your audience prefers weekly versus bi-weekly newsletters, or different cadences for promotional campaigns — 61% of consumers enjoy weekly promotional emails, which is a good cadence to start your testing.
+Test email frequency to see if your audience prefers weekly versus bi-weekly newsletters, or different cadences for promotional campaigns.
+Weekly is a common starting cadence; test it against bi-weekly to find your audience’s preference.

 Design and Layout Variations

-Compare minimalist designs versus content-rich layouts, different color schemes, and mobile-optimized versus desktop-focused designs — 55-65% of emails are opened on mobile devices, making phone-friendly layouts a valuable factor to test.
+Compare minimalist designs versus content-rich layouts, different color schemes, and mobile-optimized versus desktop-focused designs.
+The majority of emails are opened on mobile devices, making phone-friendly layouts a valuable factor to test.

 Test header styles, footer content, and overall email structure to maximize engagement across devices.